Programmatic access

 download_image_files(destination="images/")

-In addition to the primary data tables, there are also derived tables of processed data, such as vector embeddings of the describer language on each trial, and cosine similarities between these embeddings.
+In addition to the primary data tables, there are also derived tables of processed data, including vector embeddings, cosine similarities, linguistic parses, and message annotations.

 embeddings <- get_sbert_embeddings()